-Ishihara Color Blindness Test
+Ishihara Test | Color Test | Ishihara Chart

 There are 38 plates in the Ishihara blind test, where each plate contains dots of different sizes and colors.
 All dots on plates are arranged in specific patterns to form numbers or figures that people with normal color vision can see.

-The standard Ishihara test has 36 colored plates, but there is more Ishihara test with 10, 14 or 24 plates.
+The standard Ishihara test has 36 colored plates, but there is more Ishihara test with 10, 14, or 24 plates.